cablelabs/micronets/docs/operation/subscriber-setup.md

 ### for NCCoE Build 3

-0. Add a subscriber and associated user account to the MSO Portal:
+0. Add a subscriber and associated user account and password to the MSO Portal:

     ```
     curl -s -X POST https://my-server.org/micronets/mso-portal/portal/v1/subscriber \